kamal-asran/fleet_management/README.md

 Now, you can access the application by navigating to http://127.0.0.1:8000 in your web browser.

+### Running Unit Tests
+I have included some unit tests to ensure the reliability and functionality of the system.
+You can run the tests using the following command:

+docker-compose exec app php artisan test

 ### Additional Notes

 The docker-compose.yml file is configured to run the Laravel application, MySQL database, and Nginx server.